Help us improve your experience.

 The Junos XML protocol server indicates that the load operation was successful by returning the <rollback-config-results> and <load-success/> elements in its RPC reply.

 If the load operation is successful, the client application must commit the configuration to make it the active configuration on the device.
-If the rescue configuration does not exist or the server encounters another error while loading the configuration data, it returns an <xnm:error> element with information about the error.
+If the rescue configuration does not exist or the server encounters another error while loading the configuration data, the server returns an <xnm:error> element with information about the error.

 Change History Table